 Happy hour starts at one o’clock.

-Bibione is very kid friendly.
-The whole beach has incredibly shallow shore and it takes forever to walk till water is at least your shoulders depth.
+Bibione is very kid-friendly.
+The whole beach has an incredibly shallow shore and it takes forever to walk till water is at least your shoulders depth.
 For my liking, the water was filled with too much kelp but that’s not something anyone can affect much.
 We found several dead jellyfishes at the shores in between the kelp clusters.

 Overall we had a great time till like 4 o’clock.

 Suddenly the water temperature rose.
 The waves got much bigger and the wind got stronger.
 I’ve been to the beach countless times but never before I witnessed a beach storm first handed.
 This was the first time I saw lifeguards drag people out of the sea.
 Well, they tired but many just plainly ignored them.

 I mean the red flag is up, the waves are huge and there is not a soul in the whole sea but some macho guys believe the lifeguard’s whistle is not their concern.

 It was a sight like no other to see the full beach evacuate within the minutes.

 We were able to change from our swimsuits when the rain came down pouring.
 Luckily we managed to hide in the closed beach bar and wait for the heaviest rain to slow down.
 It took like 30 minutes for the storm to calm down and we were able to walk to the closest restaurant and have some Italian dinner.

 I managed to take this breathtaking photo of the Bibione’s storm.